Complete Guide to Kaymakli Underground City [2023 Edition]

 There are two main tours in Cappadocia, the red tour and the green tour.
 The green tour goes to Derinkuyu, but no tours go to Kaymakli.
 However, you can join a small group tour that takes you to some other important landmarks in Cappadocia such as Rose Valley, Pigeon Valley, Uchisar Castle, and Cavusin.

 If you want to purchase a tour, the guides are independent contractors and you need to negotiate your own rate.
-On average, people tend to pay around 300 Lira ($16.00 USD).
+The price largely depends on the size of the group.

 Tips for Visiting Kaymakli Underground City